vravella03/Spotify-Unwrapped/README.md

 ## This project is an exploratory data analysis into my Spotify streaming history for 2021.
 The goals of this project were to collect my own data, run an analysis with interactive charts, and find areas of optimization within my listening history.

-## I request that anyone viewing my ipynb file should do so in a google colab or jupyter notebook to experience the interactive charts!
+### I request that anyone viewing my ipynb file should download and open it in a google colab or jupyter notebook to experience the interactive charts!

 ### Steps Completed in Project:
 - Requested streaming history from Spotify (Spotify allow you to request your streaming history for 1 year)